MichaelGNairn/sdg-indicators/_pages/userpersonas.md

   </tbody>
 </table>

+The different user personas need different types of data on a scale from visual data to raw data in the following order: concerned citizen, connected influencer, fact gatherer, involved analyst.

 ## Concerned citizen
 ### Who they are
 Someone who has an personal interest in SDGs or related topics but may also have a professional interest.